avidsapp/rpi-docker-server/README.md

     - Ensure USB drive is formatted in `FAT32`.
 You can format the card via the Raspberry Pi Imager.
     - In order to boot from USB out-of-the-box, flash 21.04 (Hirusite Hippo) 64-bit Server (arm64) on the USB drive.
     - Do not enable any advanced or wifi settings at this time.
+1. You may need to clear the Imager cache if writing to the card produces an extraction error
+    - macOS - `sudo rm -rf "~/Library/Caches/Raspberry Pi/Imager"`
 1. After the imager flashes the OS, open the card/drive from terminal:
     1. To enable SSH add a blank `ssh` file at the root of the SD card
         ```